Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank

 \section{Abstract}

-We show that there is a bound depending only on~$g$ and~$[K:\Q]$ for the number of $K$-rational points on a hyperelliptic curve~$C$ of genus~$g$ over a number field~$K$ such that the Mordell-Weil rank~$r$ of its Jacobian is at most~$g-3$.
-If $K = \Q$, an explicit bound is $8(r + 4)(g - 1) + \max\{1, 4r\} \cdot g$.
+We show that there is a bound depending only on~$g$, $r$ and~$[K:\Q]$ for the number of $K$-rational points on a hyperelliptic curve~$C$ of genus~$g$ over a number field~$K$ such that the Mordell-Weil rank~$r$ of its Jacobian is at most~$g-3$.
+If $K = \Q$, an explicit bound is $8rg + 33(g - 1) + 1$.

-The proof is based on Chabauty's method; the new ingredient is an estimate for the number of zeros of a logarithm in a $p$-adic `annulus' on the curve, which generalizes the standard bound on disks.
+The proof is based on Chabauty's method; the new ingredient is an estimate for the number of zeros of an abelian logarithm on a $p$-adic `annulus' on the curve, which generalizes the standard bound on disks.
 The key observation is that for a $p$-adic field~$k$, the set of $k$-points on~$C$ can be covered by a collection of disks and annuli whose number is bounded in terms of~$g$ (and~$k$).

 We also show, strengthening a recent result by Poonen and the author, that the lower density of hyperelliptic curves of odd degree over~$\Q$ whose only rational point is the point at infinity tends to~$1$ uniformly over families defined by congruence conditions, as the genus~$g$ tends to infinity.